perusio/php-fpm-example-config/README.md

     [here](https://github.com/perusio/php-ini-cleanup) on
     github.

- 3. There's a single pool on this config that is run under the `www-data` user.
+ 3. There are **three** pools on this config that run under the `www-data` user.
+The idea is that the server should load balance and distribute the load as you wish over it.

  4. Support for the **status** and **ping** functionalities of `php-fpm`.
 See [here](https://github.com/perusio/drupal-with-nginx) how to enable it for [Nginx](http://wiki.nginx.org).

- 5. Possbilitie of using **three** pools simultaneously to provide load balancing on the FCGI upstream.

 ## Installation

  1. Clone the git repo: